Malikidrees7613/medical-RAG_system-/README.md

 # medical-RAG_system-
-This is the project for AI bootcamp
+This is the project for AI bootcamp..